IBM/zvm_ansible/README.md

 ## limitations

 SMAPI does not provide an API to manage the vlan tag of a NICDEF statement.
+  We supply a local exec that enables this now: NICDEF EXEC called by zvm_dirm_nicdef.py!
 SMAPI does not provide an API to manage CRYPTO statements for APVIRT or to Dedicate a domain.

 due to the above we have to either: